 The resources estimates truly reflect the mineralization that is currently known on the South Claims property.
-The estimates conform to the requirements of NI 43-101.
+The estimates conform to the requirements of NI43-101.
 The resources outlined on the property have been estimated using the same methodology as KLG employs at the Macassa mine.

-In general the development and exploration program initiated by the SCJV should continue.
+In general the development and exploration program initiated by the SCJV has been rewarding and it should continue.